Wo-oJin/OS_Assignment/pa2/README.md

 - Please check carefully the Linux Manual Page.
 There is a lot of information for the project.

+- When you create user-level thread, you can implement easily preemptive and non-preemptive scheduling.
+Use some function in `signal.h`.

+- Do not call these functions directly. `next_tcb()`, `__scheduler()`

 - You have to print your output below format.
 Please do not print in situation that SWAP main -> main.
 ```
 fprintf(stderr, "SWAP %d -> %d\n", prev->tid, next->tid);
 fprintf(stedrr, "JOIN %d\n", current->tid);